 Our paediatric dietitians are experienced in working with children who have complex needs, developmental delay or disability, including Autism.

-The Accredited Practising Dietitian (APD) credential is a public guarantee of nutrition and dietetic expertise.
-APD is the only national credential recognised by the Australian Government, Medicare, the Department of Veterans Affairs and most private health funds as the quality standard for nutrition and dietetic services in Australia.
+The Accredited Practising Dietitian (APD) credential is a public guarantee of nutrition and dietetics expertise.
+APD is the only national credential recognised by the Australian Government, Medicare, the Department of Veterans Affairs and most private health funds as the quality standard for nutrition and dietetics services in Australia.
 All our Growing Early Minds dietitians are registered with APD.

 How a dietitian can help